anyscale/madewithml.github.io/docs/templates/instructor.md

 </div>

 <p>
-    Over the past 7 years, I've worked on ML and product at a large company (<a href="https://www.apple.com/" target="_blank">Apple</a>), a startup in the oncology space (<a href="https://www.ciitizen.com/" target="_blank">Ciitizen</a>) and ran my own startup in the rideshare space (HotSpot).
-Throughout my journey, I've worked with brilliant engineering and product teams and learned how to responsibly develop, deploy and iterate on ML systems across various industries, stacks and scale
+    Over the past 7 years, I've worked on ML at a large company (NLP & ML platform <a href="https://www.apple.com/" target="_blank">@Apple</a>), a startup in the oncology space (led the ML team <a href="https://www.ciitizen.com/" target="_blank">@Ciitizen</a> [acquired]) and ran my own startup in the rideshare space (HotSpot).
+Throughout my journey, I've worked with brilliant engineering and product teams and learned how to responsibly develop, deploy and iterate on ML systems across various industries, stacks and scale.
 </p>
 <p>
     I currently work closely with teams from early-stage/F500 companies in helping them develop, deploy and maintain production ML applications while diving into the best and bespoke practices of this rapidly evolving space.
 I also collaborate with the best tooling/platform companies who share our mission of making responsible ML easier and faster.
 I want to share this knowledge with the rest of the world so we can accelerate progress in this space.